-- 1. The permittee shall keep the following information on a monthly basis for EU-BULBCRUSHER: - a) The number and size of fluorescent light bulbs crushed per calendar day. - b) The number and size of fluorescent light bulbs crushed per calendar month. - c) The number and size of fluorescent light bulbs crushed per 12-month rolling time period as determined at the end of each calendar month.
+- 1. The permittee shall keep the following information on a monthly basis for EU-BULBCRUSHER: - a) The number and size of fluorescent light bulbs crushed per calendar day. - b) The number and size of fluorescent light bulbs crushed per calendar month.

-The permittee shall keep the records in the format specified in Appendix 3.
-(R 336.1224, R 336.1225)
+The permittee shall keep the records in the format specified in Appendix 3.1 (R 336.1224, R 336.1225)

-- 2. The permittee shall keep, in a satisfactory manner, records indicating when a HEPA filter, the carbon or the entire activated carbon filter was replaced.
-(R 336.1224, R 336.1225) - 3.
-The permittee shall keep, in a satisfactory manner, transportation, and disposal records of all broken glass and metal pieces collected in the 55-gallon drum portion of EU-BULBCRUSHER.
-(R 336.1224, R 336.1225)
+- 2. The permittee shall keep, in a satisfactory manner, records indicating when each HEPA filter, the carbon, or the entire activated carbon filter was replaced.1 (R 336.1224, R 336.1225) - 3.
+The permittee shall keep, in a satisfactory manner, transportation, and disposal records of all broken glass and metal pieces collected in the 55-gallon drum portion of EU-BULBCRUSHER.1 (R 336.1224, R 336.1225) - 4.
+The permittee shall monitor and record, in a satisfactory manner, the room temperature, on an hourly basis, while EU-BULBCRUSHER is operating.
+The permittee shall keep all records on file at the facility and make them available to the Department upon request.1 (R 336.1224, R 336.1225)